boucaron/randomstuff/SolarStudy.md

 This study explores various possibilities for PV arrays in different locations on the property.
 On my latitude the optimal slope is about 35 to 36 degrees and the optimal azimuth about 0 to -1 degree.
+This part I go in the details of the evaluation.

 ### Panels Configurations